melaniebrgr/learning-computer-science/04-rust/05-ownership.md

 ## Move

-Assignment of a non-Copy value moves the value from one location to another.
+Assignment of a non-copy value moves the value from one location to another.
 Otherwise, Rust would be forced to implicitly do a copy and break its promise to make allocations explicit.
 So, the rule of thumb is to prefer to keep references to the original data - to 'borrow' it.
 But a reference must not outlive the owner!